Flights within Europe

 Some of the largest and best known low-cost airlines include easyJet, Smartings, Ryanair, Transavia, Norwegian and Wizz Air.
 These airlines are an alternative to more traditional national flag carriers (such as British Airways or Air France), which tend to provide a full-service and carry higher ticket prices as a result.
-Flying with a budget airlines means sacrificing some services, such as complimentary checked baggage and meals, but can dramatically reduce the cost of your flights within Europe.
+Flying with a budget airline means sacrificing some services, such as complimentary checked baggage and meals, but can dramatically reduce the cost of your flights within Europe.

 How much are flights within Europe?
 It is likely that you’ll be able to find flights between European cities with a budget airline for $50–250.